Non-reciprocal Light-harvesting Nanoantennae Made by Nature: Non-reciprocal Antennae

-The wave-like energy transfer or the coherence at room-temperature observed by previous authors simply signify a collective motion (mechanical movement) instead of quantum coherence\citep{Engel2007}, as light at this wavelength, in comparison with the size of the antenna, should be considered as waves instead of particles, and similar conlcusion has been reached latter\citep{Wilkins2015}.
-The functional role played by the persistent spectrometric signal observed might simply mean duplexing, as discussed here.
+The wave-like energy transfer or the coherence at room temperature observed by previous authors simply signifies a collective motion (mechanical movement) instead of quantum coherence~\citep{Engel2007}, as light at this wavelength, relative to the size of the antenna, would be better considered as wave instead of particle; as the authors also reached similar conclusion latter~\citep{Wilkins2015}.
+The functional role played by the persistent spectrometric signal observed simply mean duplexing as discussed here.
 The bacteriochlorophylls move in unison with the light wave as seaweed moves with the tides.
-A recent finding of photon anti-bunching from LH supports such a scenario, although no further reason for the physics behind conformational change was provided\citep{Kruger2011,Wientjes2014}.
+A recent finding of photon anti-bunching from LH supports such a scenario, although no further reason for the physics behind conformational change was provided~\citep{Kruger2011,Wientjes2014}.

-Current methods of imaging with a microscope not only are limited by the wavelength used but also require harsh conditions or direct mechanical interaction with the samples, hence becoming inappropriate for live cells.
-A newly invented imaging method using phonons (acoustic waves) of sub-optical wavelength or a photonic crystal-enhanced microscope might enable one to observe the route that a photon takes on entering and leaving LH, to discover how the LH alters its conformation\citep{Perez-Cota2016,Zhuo2016}.
-Otherwise, we might be able to fabricate a nano-scale optical isolator, by chemical or biological synthesis for example, according to scaling laws, to assess whether it generates spectra of the same characteristics as a real light harvestor\citep{Barenblatt2003,HassanOmar2016}.
-The molecule thus synthesized need not be organic, or even light-sensitive, as what we are considering is the geometric effect.
+Current methods of imaging with a microscope not only are limited by the wavelength used but also require harsh conditions or direct mechanical interaction with the samples, hence becoming inappropriate for living cells.
+Cyro-electron microscopy can certainly be employed~\citep{Frank2018}.
+A newly invented imaging method using phonons (acoustic waves) of sub-optical wavelength or a photonic crystal-enhanced microscope might enable one to observe the route that a photon takes on entering and leaving LH, to discover how the LH alters its conformation~\citep{Perez-Cota2016,Zhuo2016}.

-\item Fourthly, the LH are apparently nonlinear media.
-The internal quantum states of the non-heme iron at the RC can serve to control the direction of the light propagation\citep{Scheucher2016}.
+\item Thirdly, matamaterial are using sub-wavelength structure, in particular a notched ring~\citep{Enkrich2005}, to achieve non-reciprocity, of which the most noticeable future is chirality.
+Ullah {\it et al.} use asymmetric particles to achieve chirality of their nanoantenna~\citep{Ullah2018}, while each module of the bacteria light harvester composed of one carotenoid two short $\alpha$-helical polypeptides, and three bacteriochlorophylls to achieve chirality.
+If the notched ring is further divided into sub-units the interleaving inductors will guide the flow of displacement current better~\citep{Alu2008a}.

-\item The shape of the light harvestors is a toroidal as required for anapole radiation. \end{itemize}
+\item The shape of the light harvesters is toroidal as required for anapole radiation.
+Toroidal structures can support exotic high-frequency electromagnetic excitations that are neither electric nor magnetic multipoles, called toroidal moments, which can enhance inter-molecular interaction and energy transfer. \end{itemize}